boochow/picture/README.md

 ![top-page](https://raw.githubusercontent.com/boochow/picture/images/fig2.png)

-When the amplitude of the X signal and Y signal are the same value, the first quarter of the signal and delayed signal draw a square picture.

 The first quarter of the Y signal is copied to the X signal of the second quarter.
 The Y signal of the second quarter (which is also the X signal of the third quarter) could be -X of the first quarter to draw the same picture of the first quarter with 90 degrees rotation.